jaredkrinke/sic1/sic1-assembly.md

 The third instruction is an example of self-modifying code because it actually modifies the first instruction.
 Specifically, it increments the first instruction's second address (`@loop+1`).
 This causes the *next* loop iteration's first instruction to read the *next* byte of memory (0, 1, 2, 3, ...).

+Note: When running a program in the SIC-1 Development Environment, the original (unmodified) source code is always shown.
+If the program modifies itself, the changes are reflected in the memory table in the top right, but *not* in the source code viewer.

 ### Stack example
 This program implements a first-in, first-out stack by modifying the read and write addresses of the instructions that interact with the stack.